 Wait.
 How Am I supposed to Get My Bricked Tesla to Your Service Center in Texas?!?

-Actually, our Service Center is centrally located just outside of Austin - with more coming soon! - and we have vehicles transported to our Service Center ALL the time.
+Actually, our Service Center is centrally located just outside of Austin - with locations in California, New Jersey, Massachusetts and Florida coming soon! - and we have vehicles transported to our Service Center ALL the time.
 We can help arrange for your car to be picked up and brought to our Service Center, and and better yet, there’s no money required up front!
 If you arrange shipping through us, we’ll cover the initial cost of transportation, and if return shipping is needed, we simply include it as part of your final invoice.

 How Much Will It Cost to Transport My Car?